j3rrywan9/scala-study/doc/scala_design_patterns.md

 In the preceding code, we've shown a **self-type*.
 The highlighted piece of code brings all the methods of `Notifier` to the scope of our new trait and it also requires that any class that mixes in `AlarmNotifier` should also mix in `Notifier`.
 Otherwise, a compilation error will occur.

+### Multiple inheritance

+### Linearization

+As we already saw, traits offer a form of multiple inheritance.

+We will not have to deal with linearization in traits that contain no code.
+However, if we use mixins, we will have to consider it.

+#### Initialization

+The rule is that the constructor code is executed in a reverse order compared to the linearization order.
+This means that, going from right to left, first the `Any` and `AnyRef` constructors will be invoked and then the actual class constructor will be called.

+#### Method overriding

+When overriding a method in a subclass, you may want to call the original implementation as well.
+This is achieved by prefixing the `super` keyword to the method name.
+The developer also has control to qualify the `super` keyword with a trait type, thus calling the method in the specific trait.

 ## Unification